Brockhampton: 2014-2016: Formation and early releases

-In late 2014, JOBA moved to San Marcos, Texas, to attend Texas State University.
+In late 2014, Joba moved to San Marcos, Texas, to attend Texas State University.
 Several members of the group, including Abstract, moved with him.
 Abstract, who had grown frustrated with the lack of coordination in AliveSinceForever, decided to dissolve the collective.
 He invited select members of AliveSinceForever to move to San Marcos to form a new group, Brockhampton, named for the street Abstract grew up on in Corpus Christi.

 In January 2015, Brockhampton's debut single, "Bet I", was released alongside an accompanying video directed by HK and Franklin Mendez.
 By 2017, "Bet I" had been removed from all streaming platforms.
-"Bet I" was followed by "Hero" in June, and the same month the band were announced as the winners of the VFiles Loud Contest, winning them a professionally directed music video for their next sing, "Dirt", released through Fool's Gold Records.
+"Bet I" was followed by "Hero" in June, and the same month the band were announced as the winners of the VFiles Loud Contest, winning them a professionally directed music video for their next song, "Dirt", released through Fool's Gold Records.
 On March 24, 2016, Brockhampton released their debut mixtape, All-American Trash, for free.
-In November, Abstract released his sophomore studio album American Boyfriend: A Suburban Love Story, with Hemnani, bearface, JOBA, Albert Gordon, Ashlan Gray, Ontenient, HK, and Wood receiving credits on the album.
+In November, Abstract released his sophomore studio album American Boyfriend: A Suburban Love Story, with Hemnani, Bearface, Joba, Albert Gordon, Ashlan Gray, Ontenient, HK, and Wood receiving credits on the album.